abdollahzakeri/Growth/README.md

 ### Repository layout

 - `scripts/`
-  - `undistort_and_crop.py`: Barrel-distortion removal and fixed cropping for the time-lapse images (k1, k2, FOV, crop window), per Section 3.2 of the paper.
+  - `undistort_and_crop.py`: Barrel-distortion removal and fixed cropping for the time-lapse images (k1, k2, FOV, crop window).
   - `export_coco_from_yolo.py`: Runs a YOLO segmentation model on undistorted images and exports detections/masks into a COCO-style JSON with `timestep` preserved.
   - `track_with_iou.py`: Associates masks across frames using IoU and a small motion prior, adds `track_id` to annotations; track life-cycle and area-drop logic align with the paper.
   - `build_time_series_and_forecast.py`: Builds per-cap time-series ⟨x, y⟩, applies causal moving average on training windows, trains an Extra-Trees forecaster, and reports mean RMSE as in Section 3.2.